 One of our favorite ways to spend the weekend is to throw some things in the car and get out of town.
 I am getting lots of practice packing for these little trips, and I enjoy sharing what my experiences teach me.

 I often get questions about how I decide on the accessories to take or wear on these weekend getaways.
 It is always my goal to make a few pieces work in different ways.
 The starting point is often a pair of comfortable pants and a tee or tank that are nearly the same color.
-A difference in texture ensures that even though the colors are not exactly the same, it will look like I meant to do that.
-For evening or in winter those colors will be darker, most likely black.
+A difference in texture ensures that even though the colors are not precisely the same, it will look like I meant to do that.
+For evening or in winter, those colors will be darker, most likely black.
 On warm sunny days, those colors will be lighter, often white.
-From there I will add a jacket, or some sort of kimono or cardigan depending upon the event and the weather.
+From there, I will add a jacket, kimono, or cardigan depending upon the event and the weather.
 These pieces are my starting point.
 I never feel well dressed without my accessories.

 My look often includes a scarf.
-I may tie or drape it around my neck simply, or I may tie it around the handle of my bag.
+I may tie or drape it around my neck, or I may tie it around the handle of my bag.
 Scarves are my favorite way to add a pop of color and pattern to my looks.
-I always put two or three different scarves in my travel bag because I know they can serve to keep me warm, change up my looks and help me to look well dressed.
+I always put two or three scarves in my travel bag because I know they can serve to keep me warm, change up my looks, and help me to look well dressed.
 They are the spices that add that brightness, much the way a squeeze of lemon before serving makes vegetables taste so fresh.

 As I continue to assess my wardrobe and shoes that no longer feel like a good fit for my sixty-year-old self, I am discovering that there are lots of things that I don’t feel comfortable wearing now.